cyrusghane/Scraping-Networks/README.md

 | `MAX_GUESS_ATTEMPTS` | `14` | max domains probed per blank person in stage 2 |
 | `TRY_DOMAIN_GUESSES` | `True` | set `False` to skip stage 2 entirely |
 | `SEARCH_PROVIDER` | `"serper"` | `serper`, `serpapi`, or `google` |

-## Notes & limitations

-- **Blanks are common and usually correct** — many people simply don't have a personal website.
-A blank means "not found," not "failed."
-- **~100% is not achievable.** The pipeline optimizes for *precision* (few wrong attributions) plus a confidence column so the uncertain few are easy to hand-check.
-- **Same-name ambiguity** is the main risk — use `linkedin_match` and the website confidence/source columns to catch mismatches.
-- **Data can be stale** — search results lag reality, so a recent job change or fundraise may not show up yet.

-## Responsible use

-This project queries licensed search APIs and public profile data; it does **not** scrape LinkedIn or evade any site's access controls.
-Respect each provider's terms and rate limits, treat the enriched personal data responsibly, and note that `.gitignore` keeps your data CSVs out of the repo by design — don't commit other people's personal information to a public repo.

-## License

-No license specified.
-Add one (e.g. MIT) if you want others to reuse this.